Tutorial: Writing your First Commodore Component

 labels:

-name: syn-tutorial
+name: syn-fortune

-name: syn-tutorial
+name: syn-fortune

 Our component compiles!
 Let us create a new project in GitHub to push our code into: